RakhithJK/Mailu-Mailu-wiki/Refactored-design.md

 The admin interface will access the REST API and serve a client-side application based on HTML and JavaScript.
 A command line admin interface could also be built using the same library and primitives.

+# Configuration versionning

+A lot of responsibilities will be offered to the central container, like maintaining all configurations, including maybe the Docker Compose configuration itself.
+Thus, all configurations should be versionned, with three mechanisms:

+* the ability to quickly revert to a previous configuration state
+* the ability to temporarily suspend configuration generation
+* regular cleanups of old configurations (maybe set a maximum age or maximum number of configuration sets)

+Regarding the generation of new configuration versions, a timer should be set after each configuration change.
+A new version will be generated if configuration changes happen after the timer is out.

 # Service containers

 As opposed to the current model where all containers have very specific configuration, we could build really generic containers (even use some external ones) and generate configuration per-container.